 Science can never guarantee that anything is absolutely safe.
 But as the number of completed studies grows the stronger the reassurance that it can offer that any risk from a technology is small, particularly when set against the many more mundane risks – like driving or crossing roads - we accept in our daily lives.

 Following publication of the Stewart report, the Home Office asked AGNIR to produce a report about the use of TETRA in the UK.
 AGNIR published a report in July 2001, which included 8 recommendations for a long-term research programme.
 The Imperial College long-term study, monitoring user health and patterns of usage, was established in response to one of these recommendations.
 The study involves a cohort of around 100,000 police users, and will go on for some fifteen years.
-A description of the Imperial College study can be found on our Events page, under the 2006 heading.
+A description of the Imperial College study, from a presentation at a THG seminar in 2006, can be found by clicking here (opens in a new window).

 Advances in all technologies carry a small degree of risk, but no products or services reach the market without appropriate studies, testing and assessment having been conducted.
-As TETRA equipment complies with all the relevant safety standards, there is no reason to stop using it.
-TETRA exposes officers to less RF than their old communications systems, and Prof Lawrie Challis says he makes this point when he talks to the police.
+TETRA equipment complies with all the relevant safety standards and exposes officers to less RF than their old communications systems.

 The study will monitor the health of a large number of users of TETRA over a long period looking in particular at the incidence of mortality for diseases such as cancer and Parkinson’s, sick absence levels and trends for retirement on health grounds.
 Health screening is offered to participants.
 A cognitive study is taking place in parallel, looking at whether exposure to a TETRA signal has any impact on the ability of the volunteer to undertake a range of computer tests to test speed of reaction, short term memory and so on.